 Uses And Applications Of Air Circuit Breaker

-- It is employed in both high and low voltages and currents applications
+• Both high and low voltages and current applications use it.

 SF6 Circuit Breaker

 Here, the contacts that carry current operate in sulfur hexafluoride gas.
-It has a high electro-negativity and excellent insulating property.
+It has a high electro-negativity and excellent insulating properties.

-There is a negative ion form when the SF6 gas molecule collides with a free electron.
+A negative ion forms when the SF6 gas molecule collides with a free electron.

 The negative ions generated here are heavier than free electrons.
 The mobility of charged particles in SF6 is generally less.
 The mobility of charged particles is critical in conducting current via gases.

-It, therefore, means that less mobile charged and heavier particles in SF6 gas require a higher dielectric strength.
+This means that heavier particles in SF6 gas need a stronger dielectric strength.
 The gas has a low gaseous viscosity, thus providing a good heat transfer.

 Types Of SF6 Circuit Breakers

-- A single interrupter circuit breaker is used for up to 220V
+• You can use a single interrupter circuit breaker for up to 220V.

-- Four interrupter circuit breakers are used for up to 715V
+• They use four interrupter circuit breakers for up to 715V.

 Vacuum Circuit Breakers

-In a vacuum circuit breaker, a vacuum employs to extinguish the arc.
-It boasts an excellent interruption, dielectric recovery character, and an ability to interrupt high-frequency current.
+The vacuum circuit breaker employs a vacuum to extinguish the arc.
+It has a great ability to interrupt high-frequency currents and recover.

-The vacuum circuit breaker has two electrodes that remain closed under normal operation conditions.
-If a fault occurs in the system, the trip coil in the breaker will energize, leading to the contact getting separated.
+The vacuum circuit breaker has two closed electrodes under normal operation conditions.
+When a problem happens, the breaker’s trip coil activates and separates the contact.

 Advantages of Vacuum Breakers Include:

-- You’ll need less power for operation and control purposes
+• You’ll need less electrical power for operation and control purposes.

 Oil Circuit Breaker

 The high compressed gas bubble over the arc restricts the restriking of the arc.
-However, the oil circuit breaker is an old-school type of breaker.
+But, the oil circuit breaker is an old-school type of breaker.

 There are at least two types of this breaker: